Fundamentals Question #50

 - Supine with legs elevated

 The correct option is A. The 30-degree semi-Fowler position with the legs straight keeps the clot from dislodging after the procedure.
-The patient must lie in this position for 4-6 hours.
+The client must lie in this position for 4-6 hours.
 The low-Fowler position with the knees flexed is appropriate for an evisceration and will help to maintain the organ inside the abdominal cavity.
-Reverse Trendelenburg is used for a patient with GERD.
-Supine with the legs elevated is used for a patient with heat stroke.
+Reverse Trendelenburg is used for a client with GERD.
+Supine with the legs elevated is used for a client with heat stroke.